-Implants can help guard again a number of other problems, such as shifting teeth, creating gaps and malocclusion, a bad bite.
+Implants can help guard against a number of other problems, such as shifting teeth, creating gaps, and malocclusion, a bad bite.
 Consider scheduling a dental exam to determine whether you are a candidate for dental implants.
-If you have been missing tooth for a long time, the bone may already have degenerated, and we may have to perform bone grafting before we can begin.
+If you have been missing a tooth for a long time, the bone may already have degenerated, and we may have to perform bone grafting before we can begin.

 Will I Need a General Anaesthetic?

 The dental implant procedure is a form of oral surgery and does not necessarily require general anesthesia.
 In many cases, only local anesthesia is necessary.
 The anesthetic used is similar to the one used when you have a filling or crown placed.

 How Long Will it be Before I get my New Tooth?